About Us

 Head of Non-Clinical

 Dr. George Grass is an accomplished pharmaceutical executive and scientist with extensive experience leading preclinical and translational development across multiple therapeutic areas.
-As Head of Preclinical Development at Courage Therapeutics, he directs strategy and execution of IND-enabling programs, to advance Courage’s pipeline toward clinical proof of concept.
+As Head of Non-Clinical at Courage Therapeutics, he directs strategy and execution of IND-enabling programs, to advance Courage’s pipeline toward clinical proof of concept.

 Before joining Courage, Dr. Grass founded G2 Research Inc. and advised numerous biotech and pharmaceutical organizations on preclinical development, due diligence, and asset strategy and has extensive experience as an expert witness for pharmaceutical patent cases.
 He has been a founder of NaviCyte, Inc., Precision Instrument Design, Inc., and PDxRx Inc. He has served in senior R&D and corporate leadership roles at multiple venture-backed companies, including Trega Biosciences, Sorbent Therapeutics, and NeuroVia, guiding assets through IND-enabling studies and clinical entry.